sogebot/sogeBot/CONTRIBUTING.md

    Or for donationalerts.ru integration:

      `integration/donationalerts: Fix source not displaying`

+   If you are updating non project files like CONTRIBUTING.md, travis.yml, use `chore`

+      `chore: Update CONTRIBUTING.md`

  - If you still need examples, please view the commit history.